photo credit: Emily Schindler

 Now that you know that you can freely maneuver in Times Square with the proper blessing from local politicians, allow us to suggest you hurry up and get to Margon, a cafeteria-style Latin American restaurant with one of the city’s best Cuban sandwiches, along with many other Latin delicacies.

-Margon is no secret - at least to people who know what's what in this part of town.
-It's often just as crowded and sweaty as the inside of an Elmo costume, and for first timers, it can be a bit intimidating.
+Margon is no secret - at least to people who know what’s what in this part of town.
+It’s often just as crowded and sweaty as the inside of an Elmo costume, and for first-timers, it can be a bit intimidating.
 Nobody is there to greet you, seat you, or ask you how they can help.
-There is an old dude who seems to have his eye on everything, but he doesn't really have teeth or speak English, so unfortunately you can't rely on him for much.
-Luckily, everyone is smiling, and they're happy to have you.
+Luckily, everyone is smiling, and they’re happy to have you.
 Proceed with confidence.

 When it comes to navigating an order, if you’re just looking for a sandwich for the road, hit up the grill guy right when you walk in.
 But if you’re planning on sitting and staying a while (which you should), push through the crowd lining the lunch counter and take a seat at one of the rickety tables near the back.
 Lay claim to a couple chairs and then get back up in line (no waiters) and take a gander at the menu.
 And by menu, we mean steaming trays of food.
 Sure the offerings are listed up on the wall, but at Margon you can let your eyes do the ordering.
 Chicken, pork, fish.
 Roasted, stewed, fried.
 If it looks good, it is good.
 A lot of dishes are only available on a designated day of the week, but the regular staples are fully reliable, so you’ll be good to go regardless of when you show.

 Just make sure you’re prepared to shove your way there.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.